 Recommendations made by the ET included provision and maintenance of proper chemical waste storage area, as well as handling, segregation, and regular disposal of general refuse.
 The contractors had taken actions to implement the recommended measures.
-Waste management audits were carried out by ET according to the requirement of the Waste Management Plan, Updated EM&A Manual and the implementation schedule of the waste management mitigation measures in Appendix B.
+Waste management audits were carried out by ET according to the requirements of the Waste Management Plan, updated EM&A Manual and the implementation schedule of the waste management mitigation measures in Appendix B.

-Based on updated contractors' information, summary of construction waste generated in the reporting period is presented in Table 2.14.
+Based on updated contractors' information, summary of construction waste generated in the reporting period is presented in Table 2.15: Construction Waste Statistics.
 ET and IEC carried out site audits regularly and reviewed the trip ticket system.